merely-useful/py-rse/index.md

 "Good-night, Mister Sherlock Holmes."
 ```

-If we run `grep sherlock` instead we get no output,
+If we run `grep sherlock` instead, we get no output
-since `grep` patterns are case-sensitive.
+because `grep` patterns are case-sensitive.
 If we wanted to make the search case-insensitive,
 we can add the option `-i`: